AnHongjun001/bignum/README.md

 ## Initialize

-Here we show three methods to initialize a *bigint* data.
+Here I show three methods to initialize a *bigint* data.

 * Initialize without any parament, it will be initialized to 0.
 ```cpp